Pranayama 3: Beer and Espresso

 Take pointer finger and middle fingers and press them into the palm.
 Then take the thumb and ring finger on either side of the nose.
 The pinkie finger can hang out, English style, or else wrap around the ring finger.
 The thumb closes the alia on your right nostril, the ring finger touches and closes the alia on your left nostril.
 The touch of the fingers on the nostrils is very soft and light.

 Here is a pattern for alternate nostril breathing.
-Close right nostril, breath in through left.
+Close right nostril, breathe in through left.
 Close both nostrils.
 Breath out through the right.
 Close both nostrils pause.
 Then exhale left nostrils.
 Three rounds of twelve.